YOUR COMPUTER HAS BEEN BLOCKED Scam

 In the uninstall programs window, look for any recently-installed programs, select these entries and click "Uninstall" or "Remove".

-After uninstalling the potentially unwanted program (which causes "YOUR COMPUTER HAS BEEN BLOCKED" ads), scan your computer for any remaining unwanted components or possible malware infections.
+After uninstalling the potentially unwanted program that causes "YOUR COMPUTER HAS BEEN BLOCKED" ads, scan your computer for any remaining unwanted components or possible malware infections.
 To scan your computer, use recommended malware removal software.